• Skip to primary navigation

 You can keep the leftover egg foo young pancakes in the fridge for up to four days or freeze them for up to four months.
 I reheat them by popping them in a toaster oven or an air fryer set at 375°F for 5 to 8 minutes or until heated through.

-• ¼ cup coconut flour (or ½ cup cassava flour)
+• Coconut flour (or cassava flour)

-• ghee or avocado oil for frying
+• Ghee or avocado oil

 In a large bowl, whisk together the eggs, coconut flour (or cassava flour), fish sauce, and apple cider vinegar until smooth.